Redesigning the tam cúc card deck was a labor of love.

 |Mẹ Mứt remembers:|

 Instead of bầu cua cá cọp, which I considered a form of gambling, the game we played during Tết was always tam cúc.
 The deck of cards I kept in my bookcase for the occasion had the same design as the cards my Bà Nội used, years ago, to teach her grandchildren how to play.

 I relished telling my children that my ruthlessly competitive Bà Nội would give us no quarter, often bluffing her way to a win with a lousy hand.
 It validated my parenting philosophy.

 Even a card game can be turned into some sort of “tough it out” life lesson.
 Of course dumb luck matters, how could it not?
 But having a promising hand does not guarantee success and it is possible to win with a middling hand… as long as you get the chance, before it is too late, to make the right call at the right time.
 Two lowly tốt đen beat a mismatched tướng ông tướng bà if the trick calls for a pair and, in a point-trick version of the game, gets you bonus points if they are your closing win.

 Read more about the redesign process at clarissavu.com

-Tam cúc is a trick-taking game, typically with 4 players.
-The deck has 32 cards, consisting of 2 colors (đỏ/red, đen/black, with đỏ outranking đen) and 7 suits (from highest ranked to lowest, tướng/general, sĩ/scholar, tượng/elephant, xe/chariot, pháo/cannon, mã/horse, tốt/soldier).
+Tam cúc is a trick-taking game, typically with four players.
+The deck has thirty-two cards, consisting of two colors (đỏ/red, đen/black, with đỏ outranking đen) and seven suits (tướng/general, sĩ/scholar, tượng/elephant, xe/chariot, pháo/cannon, mã/horse, tốt/soldier).
 At the beginning of each round, the deck is shuffled and the cards dealt to the players, one card at a time, in counter-clockwise rotation.